-Parents and carers have access to the students' Google Classroom home page and individual subject tiles through ALIS (our parental intranet) and in this way are able to monitor the work that is being set for their child.
+Parents and carers have access to the students' Google Classroom home page and individual subject tiles through ALIS and in this way are able to monitor the work that is being set for their child.
+Should parents and carers wish to, homework can also be monitored through Google Guardian which will provide an email summary of the work set and completed through Google Classroom each week.